wikimedia/operations-puppet/modules/statistics/files/published-readme.txt

 Some guidelines:

 * Please name your folders in a friendly way, think of strangers browsing through this data
-* Take a look at https://wikitech.wikimedia.org/wiki/Analytics/Reportupdater for ongoing reports
 * Always Remember: be careful what you share here